MADMAN-Modding/PHP-Web-EmulatorJS/README.md

     mkdir roms

-<p>Now cd into the directory and make a folder for the respective games, check the <a>list</a> at the top for info on the folder structure.</p>
+<p>Now cd into the directory and make a folder for the respective games, check the <a href="#List-of-console-to-folder-name">list</a> at the top for info on the folder structure.</p>

     cd roms